HackerYou/HYFallBootcamp2014/4-Wordpress/week7/day3/1-custom_themes.md

 ### Step 4: Add Markup

-Copy the contents of index.html from the template and move it to the theme's index.php file.
-You should now see the markup visible when you refresh the page.
+Copy the contents of **index.html** from the template and move it to the theme's **index.php** file.
+You should now see the markup when you refresh the page.

 ### Step 5: Fix references

-Notice that the stylesheet is not being loaded properly.
-This is because in reality this file is under `/wp-content/themes/<theme_name>/style.css` but the style sheet references the path `/css/style.css`.
-To fix this we'll need to reference the stylesheet by using the `get_stylesheet_uri()` method.
+Notice that the stylesheet is not loading properly.
+This is because the file is under `/wp-content/themes/<theme_name>/style.css` but the style sheet references the path `/css/style.css`.
+To fix this we'll need to reference the stylesheet by using the Wordpress `get_stylesheet_uri()` method.

 Replace `css/style.css` with `<?php echo get_stylesheet_uri(); ?>`.

 If you open up the Chrome Console you will see that there are many 404 (Not Found) errors.
 This is because our theme is missing JavaScript, images and fonts.
-We'll need to move them there.
-The stylesheet expects the images to be in a folder called "images" at the same level as the style.css file.
-So move the images folder from "<template_folder>/css/images" to "<theme_folder>/images".
+We'll need to move the files to the appropriate directory.

+The stylesheet expects the images to be in a folder called **images** at the same level as the **style.css** file.
+So move the images folder from **<template_folder>/css/images** to **<theme_folder>/images**.
 The rest of the images are considered "content" so we won't worry about them for now.

-We'll do the same thing with the fonts by moving the fonts folder from "<template_folder>/css/font" to "<theme_folder>/font".
+We'll do the same thing with the fonts by moving the fonts folder from **<template_folder>/css/font** to **<theme_folder>/font**.

 ### Step 6: Enqueue scripts

-Our template requires three JavaScript files.
-The recommended way of linking JavaScript to a WordPress theme is by using the `wp_enqueue_script` function.
-To add functions to our theme we'll need  to create a functions.php file.
+This template requires three JavaScript files.
+The recommended way of linking JavaScript to a WordPress theme is by using the `wp_enqueue_script` function ([http://codex.wordpress.org/Function_Reference/wp_enqueue_script](http://codex.wordpress.org/Function_Reference/wp_enqueue_script)).
+To add functions to our theme we'll need to create a **functions.php** file.

 The scripts need to be loaded in the right order so the following function will do just that.